r-lib/textshaping/cran-comments.md

-This is a feature release that adds font fallback to the shaping.
-There are no breaking changes and no reverse dependency issues have been detected.
+This is a very small patch release to hopefully address the ASAN issues surfaced by the ragg CRAN checks

 ## Test environments